Allen Thomson Gunnell

 Allen Thomson Gunnell (January 20, 1848 – March 21, 1907) was an American lawyer, judge, and state legislator in Colorado.

-Gunnell was born in Missouri where he began his legal career.
+Biography

+Gunnell was born in Saline County, Missouri.
+He earned an A.B. degree at Bethany College, then studied law in Sedalia, Missouri.
+He married Elizabeth M. Hancock on October 22, 1872, and they had two children.
 He settled in Colorado in 1875.

-He served in the Colorado House of Representatives and Colorado Senate.
+He served in the Colorado House of Representatives from 1878 to 1880, and in the Colorado Senate from 1890 to 1891.
 He was a lawyer and represented owners of mining companies.

+He died in Colorado Springs on March 21, 1907 after a long illness, and was buried at Evergreen Cemetery.

 The Colorado Springs Pioneers Museum has an oil painting of him.